“This post may contain affiliate links. Please read my disclosure for more info.

 If you’d like to find out if there’s a similar program in your state, here’s an interactive map.
 Just click your state to check the available programs.

-Don’t assume that you can’t have much of an impact on your utility bills.
-Just by making a number of small changes, you can save on energy costs to the tune of hundreds of dollars per year.
+Don’t assume you can’t have much of an impact on your utility bills.
+Just by making a number of small changes you can save on energy costs to the tune of hundreds of dollars per year.

 First, evaluate the main components of your HVAC system.
 If they’re less than ten years old, you’ll probably want to make all the changes you can around the house to ensure they’re working at peak efficiency.